percona/pmm/docs/using/query-analytics.md

 ## Overview Panel

-To the right of the Filters panel and occupying the upper portion of the dashboard is the Overview panel.
+To the right of the Filters panel and occupying the upper part of the dashboard is the Overview panel.

 ![image](../_images/PMM_Query_Analytics_overview-table.jpg)